ivezic/dusty/README.md

    which also includes the manual as [docs/manual.pdf](docs/manual.pdf)

-Internal info:
+## Internal info:

-i) To generate V4 release files in directory release/, run
+i) To generate V4 release files (directory release), run
 > sh generate_release.sh

 ii) then compile
 > cd release/dusty

 > make

-(for MacOS users: if you encounter "ld: library not found for -lcrt1.o" problem, then do
+NB: for MacOS users - if you encounter "ld: library not found for -lcrt1.o" problem, then do
-> xcode-select --install)
+> xcode-select --install

 iii) and finally run the example master file:
-./dusty dusty.mas
+> ./dusty dusty.mas